 A civil servant who qualifies in accordance with these Regulations to receive substitution pay will be deemed to be substituting on working days on which he attends, or is on call, to perform the duties of the absent civil servant.
 The period of paid substitution will include any non-working days which fall within the period but will not include such days when they occur at either end of the period.

-An absence of 5 consecutive working days or more, for any reason other than special leave for Government Officers' Association business, will break continuity and end substitution.
+A sickness absence of 5 days or more will break continuity and end substitution.

 C22 – Recruitment and retention allowance

 A recruitment and retention allowance shall be paid to:

 - Team Leaders and Educational Psychologists and Information Communications (ICT) Adviser within the Department of Education as laid out in Annex C22

 - IT Specialist Information Technology Staff – Annex C9

 Last updated: 21st July 2008 – Amendment Ref.
 08-017